-During 2018/19 we will:
+During 2019/20 we will:

-- Review and understand: - Which of our suppliers are aware of the Modern Slavery - Which of our suppliers consider Modern Slavery to be an issue for their business. - Which of our suppliers are taking pro-active action with regards to the Modern Slavery Act and the progress they are making. - 2.
-Target our activities to those suppliers and supply chains who are either not aware that Modern Slavery is an issue for their business or are not taking a pro-active approach within their supply chains. - 3.
-Engage with suppliers not utilising the tool. - Meet with a number of high risk category suppliers to understand their supply chain further. - Report annually on non-compliance identified within our supply chain and actions taken.
+- Target our activities to those suppliers and supply chains who are either not aware that Modern Slavery is an issue for their business or are not taking a pro-active approach within their supply chains. - 2.
+Engage with suppliers not utilising the tool. - Meet with a number of high risk category suppliers to understand their supply chain further.